joeblew999/pb-stack/doc/README.md

 I use mono repos, cause life is short.
 Long story.

-Fellow developers have the exact same structure.
+Users and Developers have the exact same structure, but Users will not have the Modules, unless they are developing their Own.

+So as you might have guessed this is Git OPS based, where each user has Git on their Desktop.

-- Root has the common task files.
+- Root has the common TASK files.
 Modules and Projects have Task files that reference the common task files.

-- MOD ( Modules )  folder with a sub folder for each Stack part and Task file for running it.
-Sub folders are for experiments because you need a playground to try things out, and then refactor back.
+- MOD ( Modules ) has folders for each Stack part and a TASK file for running it.

-- PROJ ( Projects ) folder, with a sub folder for each Project / PlayGround.
-These of course use the Modules compositionally.
+- PROJ ( Projects ) has folders for each Project / PlayGround.
+These of course using the Modules compositionally based on the TASK file of each Project.

-## Playgrounds
+## Project Structure.

 A Playground is a Project or Module experiment.

-Each PlayGround has these dot folders that the common task file interacts with.
+Each PlayGround has a TASK file, with the common TASK file manipulating these git folder:

 - .bin for produced binaries.
 - .dep for consumed binaries.